logic-and-applications/rocq-lna/README.md

 4. Download and install our custom VS Code extension: `LnA-VS-code`.

-   1. Go to the [latest release]
-   2. Download the `LnA-vscode-extension-0.0.1.vsix` file
+   1. Download the [`LnA-vscode-extension-0.0.1.vsix`] file
-   3. Navigate to the location of the downloaded file in a shell (for example by navigating to it in explorer and right clicking in the folder on the `Open in Terminal` option) and run
+   2. Navigate to the location of the downloaded file in a shell (for example by navigating to it in explorer and right clicking in the folder on the `Open in Terminal` option) and run

       ```shell
       code --install-extension LnA-vscode-extension-0.0.1.vsix